AndrewPasco/andrewpasco.github.io/personal.md

 # Athletics

-I’ve always balanced academics with athletics — swimming, strength training, and now long-distance endurance events.
+I’ve always balanced academics with athletics: swimming, strength training, and now long-distance endurance events.

 Before the end of undergrad, swimming was my most important commitment outside of my academics.
 A few highlights include:

 - Helping Caltech place 3rd at SCIAC Championships in 2022 and 2023, tying our highest-ever finish